fuermosi777/fuermosi777.github.io/index.md

 Hello, it's Hao over here.

-I am a designer *slash* engineer, making things (virtually and concretely) for others to be happy to use.
+I am an engineer with designer's mind, making things (virtually and concretely) for others to be happy to use.

 # Projects